nickrobison-usds/macaroons_authz/README.md

 The `make deps/system` command will do the installation automatically (on MacOS).

 - ansible
-- terraform
-- packer
+- buffalo
 - cmake
 - cpprestsdk
-- buffalo
+- maven
 - node
-- yarn
 - openssl
+- packer
 - postgres
+- terraform
+- yarn

 The `make` command will not install postgres by default, because the main developer prefers to use [Postgres.app](https://postgresapp.com).
 A quick `brew install postgresql` should take care of that.